 South Street is known by those young and old as well as the businesses that run up and down the busy street.
 From ice cream shops and bakeries to bars and cafés, there’s something to be found for anyone there.
 What better place to find out how pumpkin spice has been integrated into the local culture and these locally owned businesses?
-When asked how popular pumpkin spice products were at The Bean Café , the proprietor of the coffee shop James Gilmore said “Well it’s more a pumpkin flavor than pumpkin spice but yeah, it’s still very popular.”
+My first destination was The Bean Café , and when I asked the proprietor of the coffee shop James Gilmore about the hot flavor, he said “Well it’s more a pumpkin flavor than pumpkin spice but yeah, it’s still very popular.”
 This rings true with the Nielsen data, as pumpkin flavored products have seen an increase of 94% spanning from 2016 to 2017.

-Meanwhile, at the Sweet Life Bake Shop, employee Megan Kennedy said “Oh it’s super popular, though we don’t have any right now.
+Travelling further down South Street, I stopped by the Sweet Life Bake Shop and when I checked in to see how well pumpkin spice flavored treats were selling at the bakery, employee Megan Kennedy said “Oh it’s super popular, though we don’t have any right now.
 We have a bunch of flavors and our sweet potato cupcakes sell even better.”
 According to Nielsen data, as the pumpkin flavor’s explosion is beginning to slow, other autumn flavors have begun to rise, such as maple.
 Perhaps next year, we’ll be seeing sweet potato products crowding the store shelves where pumpkin once reigned supreme.

 As is, it appears as though pumpkin and pumpkin spice is a flavor that just won’t quit and will be popular among the masses into the foreseeable future, both in Philadelphia and across the country.
+Or at the very least, South Street.
 Will it be as popular as it is right now?
 Judging by the consumer data, it most likely won’t be.
 As with most fads, interest in the flavor will ebb just as it does with everything.
-But for those who love it or love to hate it, pumpkin spice will always be there for you to sink your teeth into or roll your eyes at.
+But for those who love it or love to hate it, pumpkin spice will always be there for you to sink your teeth into or roll your eyes at for years to come.